alextanhongpin/ideas/principles.md

 ## Pushing new technology is simple

 __ (Replace this with the technology in mind) __ is not our core business, we should delegate it so that we can prioritize on what is important for us.

+## Say no to invisible work

+Invisible work is works that gets done that no one knows is happening or happens in the background.